Chuck Cadotte: Soaring Eagles dance group

 The Soaring Eagles dance group started in 2010.
 As lead instructor, Cadotte teaches Northern Traditional dances to Urban Indian children who want to learn that powwow style of dancing.
 Cadotte teaches classes on Wednesday evenings at the Normal Heights Community Center.
 The classes are open to students from kindergarten to 12th grade and also allow parents to participate and connect with their roots.
 Soaring Eagles serves as a means to sustain Native America culture and urban Indians' connection to their Native American identity.
-The dance group is a place of community building and connection.

 Standing Rock and water rights

 As an enrolled member of the Standing Rock Tribe, Chuck Cadotte represented his tribe during rallies with more than 1000 demonstrators in San Diego in support of the No Dakota Access Pipeline Movement in 2016.

 As members of the Paiute tribe shared the story of their water being diverted for the use of the city of Los Angeles, leaving their land barren and being forced to relocated to a different location with San Diego Natives, Cadotte realized the US government's use of power in claiming and diverting water.
 Cadotte's first experience of being a victim of the government taking water was in his family's forced displacement by the Oahe Lake flooding.
 The Guardian reported at the end of 2016 that "police violence against Standing Rock protestors in North Dakota rose to extraordinary levels".
 The United Nations Office of the High Commissioner's report brought to light the US Security forces' excessive use of force during the Dakota Access Pipeline stand, as well as the United States government's failure to uphold its treaty obligations with Native American tribes and to provide US citizens access to resources and opportunity according to its obligations as expressed in the International Covenant on Economic, Social and Cultural Rights.